Policies & Procedures

 By participating in the USC Suzanne Dworak-Peck School of Social Work and its affiliate (Student Organization, caucuses, and interest groups.) social media, USC students and other public users agree they will not do the following: Post material that the USC Suzanne Dworak-Peck School of Social Work and/or its affiliate groups determine is threatening, harassing, illegal, obscene, defamatory, libelous or hostile toward any individual or entity.
 Post any identifying information about an individual or an entity (contact information, Birthday, Social Security number, etc.) in the body of personal comments without consent.
 Post material that infringes on the rights of the USC Suzanne Dworak-Peck School of Social Work or any individual or entity, including privacy, intellectual property or publication rights.
 This includes the improper use of (but is not limited to) images, logos, videos, content, documents, and white papers, among other examples.
 Post chain letters, post the same comment multiple times, or otherwise distribute SPAM.
 Post comments under multiple names or using another person’s name.
 Allow any other individual or entity to use personal student identification for posting or viewing comments.

-The university holds a main commencement ceremony each year in early May.
+The university holds the main commencement ceremony each year in early May.
 The USC Suzanne Dworak-Peck School of Social Work hosts a more personalized ceremony following the university’s ceremony.

 Once requirements have been met, degrees may be posted to your official transcript at the end of any semester.
 Final grades are typically not posted prior to the commencement ceremonies, and only students in good standing at the end of the previous semester with a grade point average of 3.0 or better will be permitted to participate in these ceremonies.